 Dr. Willis holds a Doctor of Musical Arts degree in Choral Music from Arizona State University, and Master’s degrees in Sacred Music and Choral Conducting from Southern Methodist University.
 Dr. Willis has served as the Director of Choral Activities at McMurry University and Iowa Wesleyan College and conducted choral ensembles at the University of Vermont, Arizona State University, and Iowa State University.
 She has conducted performances of the Vermont Symphony Orchestra, the New England Symphonic Ensemble, and the Southeast Iowa Symphony Orchestra.
 She has also prepared choruses for regional orchestras in Iowa and Texas, in addition to conducting numerous festivals, clinics, workshops, musicals, operas, and madrigal dinners throughout the Midwest, Texas, and New England.
 Dr. Willis composes and arranges sacred and secular choral music and music for handbell ensembles.

-Frank is presently serving his 40th year on the New England Music Festival Association’s Executive Board, and also serves as the Treasurer for the Vermont Chapter of the American Chorus Director’s Association.
-He has taught private piano for many years and has also served as accompanist for choirs, musicals and many former students and young musicians.
-He has served as President of the Vermont Chapter of the American Choral Director’s Association and the New England Music Festival Association.
+Frank has been with Solaris since its inception, both as a singer in the tenor section and as assistant conductor, supporting the chorus through many ancillary duties.
+He is presently serving his fortieth year on the New England Music Festival Association’s Executive Board, and he also serves as the Treasurer for the Vermont Chapter of the American Choral Directors Association.
+He has previously served as President of the Vermont Chapter of the American Choral Directors Association and the New England Music Festival Association.